danicat/read.dbc/README.md

 ## Installation

+As of June, 7 of 2016, this package officialy became part of [CRAN](https://cran.r-project.org/web/packages/read.dbc/index.html) (The Comprehensive R Archive Network).
+Therefore, it's current stable version can be installed by running `install.packages`:

+        install.packages("read.dbc")

-The easiest way to install this package is using the `devtools` library:
+In case you want to install the development version of this package, you still can do it using the `devtools` library:

         devtools::install_github("danicat/read.dbc")